 • 1 tablespoon baking powder

-• 2 teaspoons salt optional
+• 2 teaspoons kosher salt (optional)

-• 1 can (12-ounces) beer room temperature
+• 1 can (12-ounces) beer, room temperature

-• ยฝ cup (1 stick, 113g) salted OR unsalted butter, cold
+• ยฝ cup (1 stick, 113g) salted or unsalted butter, cold

 Instructions